mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 3/JTAS_-_Volume_3_13-05-24.md

 To remedy this problem, most battlefield information network systems have a tiering feature that is set by the electronics experts at headquarters.
-Command units, which usually contain communications- warfare experts, receive all information from all platforms but only pass on what the system deems relevant to lower-tier units.
+Command units, which usually contain communications-warfare experts, receive all information from all platforms but only pass on what the system deems relevant to lower-tier units.
 This function

 104